Craig Jepson: Climate change skepticism

 Jepson has questioned the scientific consensus on climate change.
-In December 2022, he circulated copies of climate skeptic Bjørn Lomborg's book False Alarm – How climate change panic costs us trillions, hurts the poor and fails to fix the planet to fellow members of the Kaipara District Council.
+In December 2022, he circulated copies of Bjørn Lomborg's book False Alarm – How climate change panic costs us trillions, hurts the poor and fails to fix the planet to fellow members of the Kaipara District Council.

 Co-governance and race relations

 Jepson has opposed the New Zealand Government's Three Waters reform programme and co-governance policies such as the Māori wards and constituencies.